srobo/ops-manual/internal-structure/team-operations.md

 # Team structure and operation

 The competition team and its committee operates on an 11-month cycle running from early July to early June the following year.
 All other committees operate on a 23-month cycle running from early July in year one to early June in year three.
-The process for committee [Formation and Dissolution](committee-formation.md)).
+The process for formation and dissolution of committees is [explained here](committee-formation.md).

-Volunteers apply to join the team through its committee.
-Volunteers will be encouraged to apply at the start of each competition cycle but can apply at any time.
-The committee should not unreasonably restrict membership of the team.
+Volunteers apply to join a team through its committee.
+Volunteers will be invited to apply at the start of each cycle but can apply at any time.
+A committee should not unreasonably restrict membership of the team.

 ## Committees